james-see/ragtag4/README.md

 RAG is easy!
 Run ollama llama3.1 in golang with a postgres database.

+This is a simple example of how to use ollama with a postgres database to create a RAG system.
+It should be considered a starting point and not a full-featured system.
+It can be used and adapted for any data related use case for using llm's to answer questions about data.

+## gui

+The gui includes a document manager to add and remove documents from a database and a chat interface to interact with the system.
+It is in the format of a single page application and is built with html, css, and javascript.
+The style is in the format of an emulated terminal with a black background and white / green text.

+## key files

+- [index.html](index.html) - a simple html gui to interact with the system
+- [main.go](main.go) - the main go file to interact with the system

 ## how

 - create a table with a vector column